mlswg/mls-protocol/draft-ietf-mls-protocol.md

 between Updates.
 Since the purpose of sending an Update is to proactively constrain a compromise window, the right frequency is usually on the order of hours or days, not milliseconds.
-For example, an application might send an Update each time a member sends an application message after receiving from other members, or daily if no application messages are sent.
+For example, an application might send an Update each time a member sends an application message after receiving any message from another member, or daily if no application messages are sent.

 The MLS architecture recommends that MLS be operated over a secure transport (see {{Section 7.1 of I-D.ietf-mls-architecture}}).
 Such transport protocols